 To make himself look like an average out of shape middle aged man Tom Hanks didn't exercise and allowed himself to grow pudgy.
 Production was then halted for a year so he could lose fifty pounds and grow out his hair for his time spent on the deserted island.
 During this hiatus, Robert Zemeckis used the same crew to film What Lies Beneath (2000).

 To see the island that Cast Away was filmed on, put -17.609277,177.0397 into Google Maps and zoom in all the way on satellite mode.
 The beach that Tom Hanks writes HELP on and sees from the peak is the eastern most part of Monuriki, Fiji.

 Contrary to popular belief, FedEx did not pay the filmmakers anything for their presence in the movie.
-The director has made this clear in a number of interviews.
-While FedEx was very concerned when they heard about the project, they had no objections to the finished script and offered support during filming, with the company later stating that the movie was very good for FedEx business in general and in overseas markets in particular.
+Robert Zemeckis has made this clear in several interviews.
+While FedEx was very concerned when they heard about the project, they had no objections to the finished script and offered support during filming, with the company later stating that the movie was very good for FedEx business in general, and in overseas markets in particular.

-Virtually all the sound, including dialog, in the scenes on the island - about an hour and a half of screen time - had to be replaced in post-production.
+Virtually all the sound, including dialogue, in the scenes on the island (about an hour and a half of screen time) had to be replaced in post-production.
 Sound man William B. Kaplan made a valiant attempt at getting usable sound on the island, but the nearby surf made it impossible, given that many of the scenes needed to be very quiet.